healthschema/healthschema.github.io/_posts/2015-08-07-hello-schema-org.md

 Schema.org has [many schemas](http://schema.org/docs/schemas.html) for data, both general-purpose (demographics ...) and concrete (restaurant).

 But what about Healthcare data?

 ----

-Health data remains locked behind the *tens of thousands of unique proprietary schemes* of each source health information system.
+**Health data remains locked behind the *tens of thousands of unique proprietary schemes* of each source health information system. **

-What about interoperability standards?
-Doesn't that solve the problem?
+What about health data interoperability standards?
+Doesn't they solve the problem?

-First, healthcare data standards are designed by committees of experts behind closed doors ("the Wizards")  rather than by the millions of consumers of this data - doctors and patients.
+**First**, healthcare data standards are designed by committees of special experts behind closed doors (also known as "Academics" or Wizards") rather than by the millions of consumers of this data - or based on empirical data of usage by doctors and patients.
+As a result these vocabularies and models bloat out of control with all kinds of esoterica and incomprehensible complexity.
+This assures that the data remain in the hands of "experts".

-Second, each health data standards organization has different agendas, goals, and procedures they need to support, not least of which is to monetize their special standard to assure organizational sustainability.
+**Second**, all health data standards organization have different agendas, goals, and procedures they need to support, not least of which is to monetize their special standard to assure organizational sustainability.

-Third, many of these organizations have been in sustainment mode for over three decades.
+**Third**, many of these organizations have been in sustainment mode for over three decades.
 In information science timescales, these organizations are dinsaurs, predating the existence and adoption of the Internet (and its vast, dynamic, real-time information network) as the primary distribution channel for information.
 Information is not controlled by "special" people and organizations anymore.

-Fourth, each healthcare data standard is its own silo, with
+**Fourth**, each healthcare data standard is its own silo, with

 * different release schedules  (weekly, monthly, quarterly, annually, or once a decade)
 * different and proprietary formats (dating over 25 years old)